 We consult with people.
-We don't just slap a program in there because we've had a brilliant little brainwave in the back room.
-We don't' just suddenly institute a land bank program or go buy a potash mine because it's something that we want to do. we consult with the people of the province.
+We don't just slap a program in

+there because we've had a brilliant little brainwave in the back room.
+We don't' just suddenly institute a land bank program or go buy a potash mine because it's something that we want to do.
+We consult with the people of the province.
 We listen to them and we talk to them.
 And the pork producers of this province agreed with us.
 We signed the program and we are not part of it.

 Crop insurance was referred to and it was referred to in what I would consider to be favourable terms.
 And crop insurance had been a good program and it still is a good program, and we've worked with the federal government trying to make it better, many times having to listen to the opposition members deride us for our efforts.
 And whenever something happened, it was always: too little, too late.
 They never took the time to say, well, that was pretty fair.
-No matter what this government does, the opposition says, oh, too little, too late; or its' bad; or it's wrong.
-Mr. Speaker, they're the party of doom and gloom and the past - and they're doing it again.
+No matter what this government does, the opposition says, oh, too little, too late; or it's bad; or it's wrong.
+Mr. Speaker, they're the party of doom and gloom.
+That's all we ever hear from them - doom and gloom and the past - and they're doing it again.